AMorgaut/wakanda-eventsource/README.md

 * It should be possible to create multiple event sources with different patterns or sub-patterns which could be used as specific **channels**
 * This implementation does not use **last event ID string** for now
 * add a `pause(delay)` method inviting clients to reconnect later (we may allow to pause all connections not belonging to important groups)
+* A parallel client-side lib could help binding such server-sent events to wakanda datasources for live update features

 ##References##